 Whether you decide to adopt a cat or a cat decides to adopt you, it is important to consider if a new feline friend is an appropriate fit for you and your lifestyle.
 How much time do you have each day to devote to your new cat?
 Ask yourself honestly; if the answer is "not a lot" try a less demanding pet to start out with.
 How much money do you have to invest in a cat?
-Even those "free" kittens we all see signs for cost money – medical bills, food, toys, litter all add up over time so make sure you are prepared for the financial responsibility of a cat before you decide to bring home a new animal.
+Even those "free" kittens we all see signs for cost money.
+Medical bills, food, toys, and litter all add up over time, so make sure you are prepared for the financial responsibility of a cat before you decide to bring home a new one.

-When looking for your perfect cat, the best place to search for a new pet is usually your local shelter or if you're in Lancaster many of the Lancaster CARES members have cats available for adoption.
+When looking for your perfect cat, the best place to search for a new pet is usually your local shelter, or if you're in Lancaster, many of the Lancaster CARES members have cats available for adoption.
 Animals across the country are in need of loving homes that you might be able to give them.
-Most pet stores will be able to give you recommendations or search using PetFinder.com.
+Most pet stores will be able to give you recommendations, or you can search by using PetFinder.com.

-Once you've found the perfect cat, make sure it is healthy and has had all of the necessary vaccinations and is spayed or neutered.
+Once you've found the perfect cat, make sure it is healthy, has had all necessary vaccinations, and is spayed or neutered.
 If possible, find out as much information on that animal as the shelter might have – what type of family was it used to, where did it live, does it have any special concerns or behaviors, why was it given to the shelter?
 This will help you decipher your new cat's behavior.

 Before you bring your cat home, get your house ready for the new family member.
 "Cat-proof" the house by putting away anything delicate or breakable until the cat gets comfortable in his new surroundings.
 Block off any tight nooks and crannies where he might get stuck and make sure there is a cat scratcher